What we do

-- register unregistered land
+- unregistered land or property

-Once land or property is entered in the register we record any ownership changes, mortgages or leases that affect it.
+Once land or property is entered in the register, we record any ownership changes, mortgages or leases that affect it.
 Anyone who suffers loss because of an error or omission in the register, or because the register needs to be corrected, will normally be compensated.

 Who we are